-18. Landscape Plans: The improvement plans shall include landscape and irrigation plans for both on-site and off-site improvements consistent with the Town Center Plan and MIP, including flood and sea-level rise protection improvements, as required by the MIP and DDA.
-The plans shall be prepared, signed, and stamped by a licensed landscape architect and civil engineer for flood and sea-level rise protection improvements and shall be in accordance with the AMC and other regional jurisdictional requirements.
+18. Landscape Plans: The improvement plans shall include landscape and irrigation plans for both on-site and off-site improvements consistent with the Town Center Plan, MIP and DDA.
+The plans shall be prepared, signed, and stamped by a licensed landscape architect and civil engineer and shall be in accordance with the AMC and other regional jurisdictional requirements.
 The landscape architect shall also assume responsibility for review of the work and shall provide a Letter of Acceptance of construction conformance to the City, prior to acceptance of the work, that the installation of landscaping and irrigation was constructed in accordance with the approved plans.
-An irrevocable public access easement for the north-south landscape corridor must be provided.

-- 19. Fire Sprinklers: The improvement plans and building permit plans shall include fire sprinkler systems within each residential unit including the garage and attic spaces and within any commercial spaces. - 20.
-Fire Safety: Prior to approval of the Improvement Plans, the applicant shall submit plans for review and approval by the Public Works Director and the Fire Chief, that: - a.
-Provide fire hydrants spaced throughout the project as required in California Fire Code Appendix C. Ensure sufficient fire flow for the development compliant with California Fire Code Appendix B and AMC 15-1.2 where a maximum reduction of the fire flow can be reduced by 50% for fire sprinklered buildings. - b.
-Fire hydrant flows shall be a minimum of 1,500 G.P.M. from any one hydrant; - c.
-Provide adequate turn around space or acceptable emergency vehicle through access for any street greater than 150 feet in length; - d.
-Ensure that all roads that are required to be fire access roads have an adequate turning radii for fire apparatus (inside turning radius of 28" and outside turning radius of 44'8"); and - e.
+- 19. Fire Water: The improvement plans for the project site shall include a Fire Water System consistent with the MIP.
+The system shall be designed to the satisfaction of EBMUD and the Alameda Fire Department.
+The Applicant shall be responsible for the placement of on-site hydrants.
+The location and number of hydrants shall be established in improvements plans.
+Placement shall be shown on the improvement plans and shall be to the satisfaction EBMUD, the City Fire Chief and the City Engineer. - 20.
+Fire Sprinklers: The improvement plans and building permit plans shall include fire sprinkler systems within each residential unit including the garage and attic spaces and within any commercial spaces. - 21.
+Fire Safety: Prior to approval of the Improvement Plans, the applicant shall submit plans for review and approval by the Public Works Director and the Fire Chief, that:

+a.
+Provide fire hydrants spaced throughout the project as required in California Fire Code Appendix C. Ensure sufficient fire flow for the development compliant with California Fire Code Appendix B and AMC 15-1.2 where a maximum reduction of the fire flow can be reduced by 50% for fire sprinklered buildings.

+b.
+Fire hydrant flows shall be a minimum of 1,500 G.P.M. from any one hydrant;

+c.
+Provide adequate turn around space or acceptable emergency vehicle through access for any street greater than 150 feet in length;

+d.
+Ensure that all roads that are required to be fire access roads have an adequate turning radii for fire apparatus (inside turning radius of 28" and outside turning radius of 44'8"); and e.
 For all roads designated as fire aerial access roads shall have a minimum fire lane width of 26' unobstructed for buildings taller than 30' in the immediate vicinity of the building.
 Proximity to the building shall be no less than 15' and a maximum of 30' and shall be positioned parallel to the entire side of the building.
 All other fire lanes are to be an unobstructed minimum of 20' wide.
-Should parking within the fire lane be required, the fire lane width shall be increased as required to meet fire access requirements. - 21.
-Utilities: The improvement plans shall include facilities and improvements to ensure that utility services are maintained for existing users throughout the construction process and the access to such service for maintenance purposes is preserved throughout the construction process for new utilities. - 22.
+Should parking within the fire lane be required, the fire lane width shall be increased as required to meet fire access requirements.

+- 22. Utilities: The improvement plans shall include facilities and improvements to ensure that utility services are maintained for existing users throughout the construction process and the access to such service for maintenance purposes is preserved throughout the construction process for new utilities. - 23.
 Geotechnical Report: A geotechnical report, including recommendations, shall be prepared by a registered geotechnical engineer licensed in the State of California.
 The improvement plans shall incorporate all geotechnical recommendations in the report and be consistent with the MIP and DDA.
 The geotechnical engineer shall sign and stamp the improvement plans as conforming to its recommendations.
 The geotechnical engineer shall also assume responsibility for inspection of the work and shall certify to the City, prior to acceptance of the work that the work performed is adequate and complies with their recommendations.